Assembly Biosciences, Inc. (NASDAQ:ASMB) Expected to Announce Earnings of -$0.85 Per Share

-Equities analysts expect that Assembly Biosciences, Inc. (NASDAQ:ASMB) will report earnings per share of ($0.85) for the current fiscal quarter, Zacks reports.
-Five analysts have made estimates for Assembly Biosciences’ earnings, with the lowest EPS estimate coming in at ($0.93) and the highest estimate coming in at ($0.76).
-Assembly Biosciences posted earnings of ($0.99) per share during the same quarter last year, which would indicate a positive year over year growth rate of 14.1%.
-The business is expected to announce its next quarterly earnings results on Wednesday, March 3rd.
+Brokerages expect Assembly Biosciences, Inc. (NASDAQ:ASMB) to report ($0.85) earnings per share (EPS) for the current quarter, according to Zacks Investment Research.
+Five analysts have provided estimates for Assembly Biosciences’ earnings, with the highest EPS estimate coming in at ($0.76) and the lowest estimate coming in at ($0.93).
+Assembly Biosciences posted earnings per share of ($0.99) during the same quarter last year, which would indicate a positive year-over-year growth rate of 14.1%.
+The firm is expected to announce its next quarterly earnings report on Wednesday, March 3rd.

 According to Zacks, analysts expect that Assembly Biosciences will report full year earnings of ($2.15) per share for the current fiscal year, with EPS estimates ranging from ($2.33) to ($1.96).
-For the next year, analysts forecast that the business will post earnings of ($3.41) per share, with EPS estimates ranging from ($3.85) to ($2.73).
-Zacks Investment Research’s EPS calculations are a mean average based on a survey of analysts that follow Assembly Biosciences.
+For the next fiscal year, analysts forecast that the company will report earnings of ($3.41) per share, with EPS estimates ranging from ($3.85) to ($2.73).
+Zacks’ earnings per share calculations are an average based on a survey of research firms that follow Assembly Biosciences.

-Assembly Biosciences (NASDAQ:ASMB) last released its quarterly earnings data on Sunday, November 8th.
-The biopharmaceutical company reported ($0.09) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.75) by $0.66.
+Assembly Biosciences (NASDAQ:ASMB) last announced its quarterly earnings data on Sunday, November 8th.
+The biopharmaceutical company reported ($0.09) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.75) by $0.66.
 Assembly Biosciences had a negative net margin of 136.24% and a negative return on equity of 30.14%.

-A number of hedge funds and other institutional investors have recently made changes to their positions in ASMB.
-Jennison Associates LLC increased its holdings in Assembly Biosciences by 0.3% during the third quarter.
-Jennison Associates LLC now owns 2,361,403 shares of the biopharmaceutical company’s stock valued at $38,821,000 after buying an additional 8,129 shares during the last quarter.
-Vanguard Group Inc. raised its holdings in Assembly Biosciences by 6.6% in the 2nd quarter.
-Vanguard Group Inc. now owns 1,583,793 shares of the biopharmaceutical company’s stock worth $36,933,000 after purchasing an additional 97,393 shares during the period.
-State Street Corp raised its holdings in Assembly Biosciences by 18.4% in the 1st quarter.
-State Street Corp now owns 551,324 shares of the biopharmaceutical company’s stock worth $8,176,000 after purchasing an additional 85,622 shares during the period.
-Candriam Luxembourg S.C.A. bought a new stake in Assembly Biosciences during the third quarter valued at about $7,398,000.
-Finally, FMR LLC lifted its position in shares of Assembly Biosciences by 0.6% during the 1st quarter.
-FMR LLC now owns 445,716 shares of the biopharmaceutical company’s stock valued at $8,776,000 after buying an additional 2,680 shares in the last quarter.
-Institutional investors own 91.23% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in ASMB.
+Candriam Luxembourg S.C.A. purchased a new stake in Assembly Biosciences in the 3rd quarter worth approximately $7,398,000.
+Marshall Wace North America L.P. raised its holdings in shares of Assembly Biosciences by 78.6% during the second quarter.
+Marshall Wace North America L.P. now owns 357,950 shares of the biopharmaceutical company’s stock valued at $8,347,000 after acquiring an additional 157,533 shares in the last quarter.
+Ikarian Capital LLC lifted its stake in Assembly Biosciences by 2,008.6% in the second quarter.
+Ikarian Capital LLC now owns 157,468 shares of the biopharmaceutical company’s stock worth $3,672,000 after acquiring an additional 150,000 shares during the period.
+Morgan Stanley boosted its holdings in Assembly Biosciences by 169.2% in the first quarter.
+Morgan Stanley now owns 160,050 shares of the biopharmaceutical company’s stock valued at $2,374,000 after acquiring an additional 100,586 shares in the last quarter.
+Finally, Vanguard Group Inc. increased its position in Assembly Biosciences by 6.6% during the 2nd quarter.
+Vanguard Group Inc. now owns 1,583,793 shares of the biopharmaceutical company’s stock valued at $36,933,000 after purchasing an additional 97,393 shares during the period.
+91.23% of the stock is owned by institutional investors and hedge funds.

 Assembly Biosciences Company Profile